kuzudb/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 WHERE a.name = 'Karissa'
 RETURN a, e, b
 ```
-Thsi query asks for all types of relationships that Karissa can have to any possible other
+This query asks for all types of relationships that Karissa can have to any possible other
 node (not necessarily of label `User`) in the query.
 So if the database contains
 `Likes` relationships from `Users` to `Comments`, `Follows` relationships
 from `Users` to `Users`, and `LivesIn` relationships from `Users` and `Cities`,